Twixes/matloka.com/_drafts/using-gpt-3-in-side-project.md

 But for an actual chat bot resembling a human even approximately, and _particularly_ non-English (this is Polish we're talking about), nothing was up to par.
 Not even GPT-2.
 I mean, I could get some responses even, but nothing resembling coherent human speech.
 Not without training on a **massive** amount of relevant and varied data, that we carbon-based lifeforms take years to soak in.

 No way for me to match GPT-3, even for all its imperfections.
-And I still have heard nothing from OpenAI.
+And I've still heard nothing from OpenAI.

 So I abondoned the topic of a chatbot of my own, hoping for better times when this may be more feasible without massive resources.